 - Prioritizing your needs when necessary

-- Saying “no” to avoid socially overbooking yourself
+- Setting boundaries by saying “no” to avoid socially overbooking yourself

 To those who are unfamiliar with taking their own needs into account consistently, self-care may seem selfish, or even feel strange.
 But the essence of self-care is based on one simple fact: We can’t show up for others in our life if we don’t first take care of ourselves.

-The 5 pillars of self-care include a variety that we should take into consideration.
-The 5 pillars of self-care support long-term health on multiple levels.
-Self-care ensures that the essential parts of our daily life are able to thrive, as it’s all about setting aside time to nourish all areas of our well-being, including the 5 pillars, which include:
+The five keys of self-care are the areas of our lives that receive nourishment from performing self-care.
+Self-care allows the essential parts of our daily life to thrive, as it’s all about setting aside time to nourish all areas of our well-being, including the five keys, which include:

 - Our social health